KaiYan289/RLpapersnote/README.md

 Note: once the random seed is set anywhere in this process (regardless of which file it is in), the seed remain fixed (unless implicitly set by other libraries).

 52. You should reduce the learning rate if you are using batchnorm.
 Batchnorm changes the landscape.

+53. What is the difference between optimizing KL and reverse KL?
+Mode-seeking (reverse) and mode-covering (forward)!
+See https://www.tuananhle.co.uk/notes/reverse-forward-kl.html for a brief explanation.

 # Useful Linux Debugging Commands